beccaob/html-css-portfolio-project-1/README.md

 ## Footer Social Icons

-Testing ws performed on the social media icons to ensure each opened in a new tab and had a hover affect of the underline.
+Testing was performed on the social media icons to ensure each opened in a new tab and had a hover effect of an underline.

 As expected, each icon opened in a new tab and correct underline was present.